learnscripture/learnscripture.net/docs/code_notes.rst

 This has the result that some of our API calls return rendered HTML instead of the more usual JSON data that might be manipulated client-side.

-We use PJAX for inline updates to pages.